Clustering, order conditions, and languages of interval exchanges: Non-clustering words and order condition

+Then, as in \cite{fz1}, $\Gamma_n$ and $\iota_n$ define a new composite tree of relations $\Gamma_{n+1}$, a set of words $w_{i,n+1}$, with possibly $w_{i,n+1}=w_{i,n}$ for some $i$, and a new non extendable language $Y_{n+1}$ made with the factors of all the $w_{i,n+1}$, and we continue the recursion.
+There exists $M$ such that, when $w_{i,n} \neq w_{i,n+1}$ for $M$ different integers $n_1<... n_M$, then $w_{i,n_M}$ is too long to be in $F(W)\cup F(\bar W)$.
+Thus we can ensure, as in Lemma 2.5 and Proposition 2.6 of \cite{fz1}, that our construction is never stuck, and that we can choose the infinite sequence of $\Gamma_n$ and $\iota_n$ so that it is admissible in the sense of Theorems 2.9 and 3.1 in \cite{fz1}.
+Also, for $n$ large enough, $Y_n$ contains $F(W)\cup F(\bar W)$.
+Thus we have built a language of a standard symmetric interval exchange transformation with no connection, which contains $F(W)\cup F(\bar W)$. \end{proof}

-\begin{example} If $W=\{3122, 1212\}$, $F(W)$ satisfies the symmetric order condition for $(3<_A 2<_A 1, 1<_D 2<_D 3)$, but $F(W)\cup F(\bar W)$ does not satisfy it. $W$ is not included in the natural coding of any symmetric interval exchange transformation, but, using the proof of Proposition \ref{pfl}, we can still put $W$ in the natural coding $L$ of a generalized, indeed affine, interval exchange transformation; this language is the one of Example \ref{e}, generated by the bi-infinite words $(1312)^{\omega-}(212)^{\omega+}$ and $(3121)^{\omega-}(221)^{\omega+}$.
-Note that $L$ has no bispecial word of length $>2$, is not recurrent, and not closed under reversal. $L$ is the simplest language we have found which satisfies the symmetric order condition but contains a finite subset which is not produced by any standard interval exchange transformation. \end{example}
+\begin{example} If $W=\{32, 12\}$, $F(W)$ satisfies the symmetric order condition for $(1<_D 2<_D 3,3<_A 2<_A 1)$, but $F(W)\cup F(\bar W)$ does not satisfy it. $W$ is not included in the natural coding of any symmetric interval exchange transformation, but, using the proof of Proposition \ref{pfl}, we can still put $W$ in the natural coding $L$ of a generalised, indeed affine, interval exchange transformation; this language is generated by the bi-infinite words $(13)^{\omega-}2^{\omega+}$ and $(31)^{\omega-}2^{\omega+}$.
+Note that $L$ has no nonempty bispecial word, is not recurrent, and not closed under reversal. $L$ is the simplest language we have found which satisfies the symmetric order condition with no connection but contains a finite subset which is not produced by any standard interval exchange transformation. \end{example}